Establishing accretion flares from massive black holes as a source of high-energy neutrinos: Results and implications

 \subsection{Neutrino arrival delay}

-As shown in Fig.~\ref{fig:lcs}, a few month delay between the peak of the optical emission and the neutrino arrival time is observed.
-For each of the three events, the delay is similar to the $e$-folding time of the optical light curve (Table~\ref{tab:ZW}).
-As such, a large part of the optical emission has been emitted by the time the neutrino arrives.
-It appears that the optical emission is not directly tracing the energy that is available for PeV proton acceleration.
-This could either a statistical fluctuation or an intrinsic feature of the (yet unknown) neutrino production mechanism which is at work in these sources.
+If the optical luminosity and the luminosity of high-energy neutrinos are directly coupled, the fraction of the optical energy that is emitted at the time the neutrino arrives should follow a uniform distribution.
+Within our search window of 1~yr after the optical peak, this fraction is 0.85, 0.87, and 0.66 for \bran, \tywin, and \lancel, respectively.
+A Kolmogorov-Smirnov test yields $p=0.08$ for the null hypothesis that these values are drawn from a uniform distribution.

+While the relatively late arrival time of the three neutrinos is not statistically significant, the effect is large enough to permit some speculation about possible origins for delayed neutrino emission in TDEs or flaring AGN.
 Below we suggest three possible explanations.

 First, if the mass accretion rate is constant for about one year, the neutrino flux can also be expected to be constant over this period.
-A constant neutrino flux implies a constant probability to detect a single neutrino over this period, implying that a delayed neutrino detection is equally likely as a detection close to the optical peak.
-This is possible because the optical/UV emission might not trace the accretion rate \citep{Piran15} and instead is emitted at the first shock of the stellar debris streams, which marks the onset of the debris circularization \citep{Bonnerot20_ISSI}, see \citet{Roth20_ISSI} for a review.
-A roughly constant accretion rate following first year after disruption was used to explain the delayed neutrino detection of \bran, and this idea is supported by the radio \citep{Stein20} and X-ray observations of this event \citep{Mummery21}.
+A constant neutrino flux implies that a delayed neutrino detection is equally likely as a detection close to the optical peak.
+This is possible because the optical/UV emission of TDEs might not trace the accretion rate \citep{Piran15} and instead is emitted at the first shock of the stellar debris streams, which marks the onset of the debris circularization \citep{Bonnerot20_ISSI}, see \citet{Roth20_ISSI} for a review.
+A roughly constant accretion rate following the first year after disruption was used to explain the delayed neutrino detection of \bran, and this idea is supported by the radio \citep{Stein20} and X-ray observations of this event \citep{Mummery21}.

-Alternatively, the mass accretion rate may not be constant, but delayed.
+Second, the mass accretion rate may not be constant, but delayed.
 The circularization timescale of the stellar debris can be estimated as

 \citep{Hayasaki21}.
 Here $\eta$ represents how efficiently the kinetic energy at the stream-stream collision is dissipated; the most efficient ($\eta=1$) case corresponds to the result of \citet{2017MNRAS.464.2816B}.
 Because the inner accretion disk is formed after the circularization of the debris, it could take of order $t_{\rm circ}$ for the first neutrinos to be produced, which appears to match the observed time delay (Fig.~\ref{fig:lcs}).